 Imagine if you told a patient you'd charge them $1,000 for a root canal.
 Then, they get the bill in the mail and it says they owe $1,250.
 The patient would probably be upset right?
 Dental schools are effectively doing this to dental students all around the country with faulty cost estimates of dental school.

 Average private school dental student leaves with over $500,000 in debt

-Right now the typical dentist I consult with has a student loan debt of around $400,000.
-There is a big range around this student loan average and most clients have between $200,000 (state school w/ in state tuition) to $600,000 (specialist who used forbearance during residency).
+Right now the typical dentist I consult with has a student loan average debt of around $400,000.
+There is a big range around this student loan average and most clients have between $200,000 (state school with in-state tuition) to $800,000 (specialist who used forbearance during residency).
 However, these numbers are going to get far worse in the future.

-Consider the current published cost of a Tufts Dental School education according to their website.
+Consider the 2021-2022 published cost of a Tufts Dental School education according to its website.

 Here's the thing.
-These numbers just aren't true for an entering first year.
+These numbers just aren't true for an entering first-year student.
 They're based on current cost of attendance.
 You cannot lock these numbers in any more than I can go buy season tickets to the St. Louis Cardinals in 10 years at today's rates.

 These numbers also leave out the crucial fact that loans accrue interest while you're in school.